block-open-source/goose/README.md

 Yes, goose is open source and always will be. goose is released under the ASL2.0 license meaning you can use it however you like.
 See LICENSE.md for more details.

+To run goose from source, please see `CONTRIBUTING.md` for instructions on how to set up your environment and you can then run `uv run goose session start`.

 [pipx]: https://github.com/pypa/pipx?tab=readme-ov-file#install-pipx